Chile Relleno recipe

 Recipe Tips & Notes

 - Stuffing Options.
-The classic chile relleno calls for melty cheese, though you can stuff your peppers with other ingredients, such as chopped or ground meats, shredded chicken or pork, or a combination of meats and cheeses.
+The classic chile relleno calls for melty cheese, though you can stuff your peppers with other ingredients, such as chopped or ground meats, shredded chicken or pork, onion, garlic, or a combination of meats and cheeses.
 Try them stuffed with this picadillo recipe.

 - Sauce Options.
 I enjoy serving mine with a delicious salsa roja or enchilada sauce.
 A big question from New Mexico is “Red or Green?”
 Do you want red sauce or green sauce?
 Try it with this salsa verde recipe.
 Delicious!